-Become recognized as a trusted source of nutrition and wellness information for our companion animals.
+Become recognized as a trusted source of nutrition and wellness information for our companion animals, through the following initiatives:

-- Offer Nutrition and Wellness Education for pet owners and the pet vested community
+- Offer nutrition lectures for Vet students and the pet vested community